jeeberhardt/reweight/README.md

 I highly recommand you to install the Anaconda distribution (https://www.continuum.io/downloads) if you want a clean python environnment with nearly all the prerequisites already installed (NumPy, Matplotlib, H5py).

 ## How-To
 1 .
-First, you need to extract all the dV from the NAMD output
+First, you need to extract all the dV from the NAMD output.
 ```bash
 python extract_dv.py -d directory_namd_output
 ```